uowl/doc-converter-1/README.md

    python main.py
    ```

-2. **Upload documents to blob storage:**
+2. **Upload documents to Azure blob storage:**
-   - Upload documents you want to convert to your blob container
+   - Upload documents you want to convert to the `files/` folder in your blob container
-   - Supported formats: DOC, DOCX, TXT, RTF, ODT, HTML, HTM
+   - Supported formats: DOC, DOCX, TXT, RTF, ODT, HTML, HTM, JPG, PNG, PDF

 3. **Trigger conversion:**
-   - Upload a file named `start_converson_1234.txt` to the blob container
+   - Upload a file named `start_converson_1234.txt` to the `config/` folder in your blob container
    - The application will detect this trigger file and start processing

 4. **Monitor the process:**